Gargtanisha11/live-chat-app/README.md

 - creating Responsive Home Page with login and signup button

-- add  @auth0/auth0-react  and create an single app aplication on auth by okta
+- add  @auth0/auth0-react  and create an single app aplication on auth by okta -create refux store for storing the logged In details

 ## to do  (20-may-2024)